-You are invited to attend the Annual Meeting of Stockholders ("Annual Meeting") of Xtant Medical Holdings, Inc. (the "Company") on October 30, 2019 at 9:00 a.m., Eastern Time, at the offices of Fox Rothschild LLP, located at 101 Park Avenue, 17th Floor, New York, New York 10178, for the following purposes:
+You are invited to attend the Annual Meeting of Stockholders ("Annual Meeting") of Xtant Medical Holdings, Inc. (the "Company") on October 27, 2020 at 8:00 a.m., Central Time, at the offices of Fox Rothschild LLP, located at 222 South Ninth Street, Suite 2000, Minneapolis, Minnesota 55402, for the following purposes:

-- 1. To elect the five nominees named in the accompanying proxy statement to serve as directors of the Company until the next annual meeting of stockholders and until their respective successors have been duly elected and qualified; - 2.
-To ratify the appointment of Plante & Moran PLLC as the Company's independent registered public accounting firm for the year ending December 31, 2019; - 3.
-To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 50,000,000 to 75,000,000; - 4.
-To approve an amendment to the Xtant Medical Holdings, Inc. 2018 Equity Incentive Plan to increase the number of shares of common stock available for issuance by 1,500,000; - 5.
-To approve, on an advisory basis, the compensation of the Company's executive officers named in the accompanying proxy statement; - 6.
-To indicate, on an advisory basis, whether future votes to approve executive compensation should occur every one, two, or three years; and - 7.
+- 1. To elect the six nominees named in the accompanying proxy statement to serve as directors of the Company until the next annual meeting of stockholders and until their respective successors have been duly elected and qualified; - 2.
+To ratify the appointment of Plante & Moran, PLLC as the Company's independent registered public accounting firm for the year ending December 31, 2020; - 3.
+To approve the Xtant Medical Holdings, Inc. Amended and Restated 2018 Equity Incentive Plan; - 4.
+To approve, on an advisory basis, the compensation of the Company's executive officers named in the accompanying proxy statement; and - 5.
 To transact such other business as may properly be brought before the Annual Meeting and any adjournment or postponement thereof.